LAION-AI/AIW/README.md

 Run script to generate plots from the paper (by default plots will be saved in the working directory):
 `bash scripts/plot.sh`

+## Acknowledgments

+We would like to express gratitude to all the people who are working on making code, models and data publicly available, advancing community based research and making research more reproducible.
+Specifically, we would like to thank all the members of the [LAION Discord server](https://discord.gg/BZqhreFazY) community and [Open-Ψ (Open-Sci) Collective](https://discord.gg/GsKh4mBVcv) for providing fruitful ground for scientific exchange and open-source development.

+Marianna Nezhurina acknowledges funding by the Federal Ministry of Education and Research of Germany under grant no. 01IS22094B WestAI - AI Service Center West.

+Lucia Cipolina-Kun acknowledges the Helmholtz Information & Data Science Academy (HIDA) for providing financial support enabling a short-term research stay at Juelich Supercomputing Center (JSC), Research Center Juelich (FZJ) to conduct research on foundation models.